AaronTraas/Notes/Recipes/Pressure Cooker Rice.md

 ## Directions:

-1. Wrinse rice under cold water to wash the starch off.
+1. Rinse rice under cold water to wash the starch off.
 Repeat until water runs clear.
 Drain.
 2. Add rice, water, and salt to pressure cooker.
 Stir.
 3. Seal pressure cooker, and pressure cook on high for 3 minutes without the "keep warm" enabled.
 Wait for natural release, at least 15 minutes.
 4. Open lid, fluff with wooden spoon or plastic paddle, and serve.